microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-02.md

 ## Notes & Guidance

+_NOTE: This solution includes both the HTTP & .NET SDK versions of the code.
+You can choose to use either one._

 ### Step 1: Start the `VehicleRegistrationService` with Dapr

 In challenge 1, you started all the services using `dotnet run` without using Dapr.
 The services then communicated among each other using direct HTTP calls.
 To evolve your application and use Dapr for service-to-service communication, you'll need the Dapr CLI to start Dapr sidecars for each service.
 The sidecars will then be responsible for cross-service communication.
 To do so, you'll need to provide values for a number of parameters: